smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

   F         TX1-FAILED                                                                                                                               Indicates the LSAM was unable to process the OpCon job start request.
 Refer to the LSAM diagnostic tools for jobs that fail to start, described in Components and Operation.
   I       SAM_QUEUED_TI1                                                                                                                                                     OpCon/xps has received a job queuing request, and has responded with SAM job information.
 (Does not apply to type Tracked.)
 Release job, Cancel job
   K       USER_CANCELLED                                                                                                                          Option 4=Cancel job was used to permanently prevent this tracked job from being released.
 (Cancelled jobs cannot be recovered.
 The requested task must be submitted as a new job.)
 None
   M         MANUAL_RLS     Option 6=Release job was used to manually submit the job to IBM i for processing.
-Manually released jobs may not be able to take advantage of any OpCon/xps job master options, such as job-specific message management or spool file management, if a job was released while it was in status \"I\".
-Jobs that were at status \"E\" would not receive any support from OpCon/xps because they were not recognized by OpCon/xps.
+Manually released jobs may not be able to take advantage of any OpCon/xps job master options, such as job-specific message management or spool file management, if a job was released while it was in status "I".
+Jobs that were at status "E" would not receive any support from OpCon/xps because they were not recognized by OpCon/xps.
 None
   P       PASSIVE_TRACK                                                                                                                                                                                Indicates this job was processed using the True Passive tracking method.
   R        LSAM_RLS_TX1                                                                                                                                                                  The LSAM has released the job to IBM i upon receiving a start job transaction (TX1) from OpCon/xps.
 None
   T       LSAM_TRACKING                                                                                                                                                          The LSAM has recognized the job and stored it for tracking, but a response has not yet been received from OpCon/xps.
 Release job, Cancel job